-This policy and related written procedures (including the procedure for making complaints) shall be widely published and publicized to administrators, faculty, staff, and students, particularly when they are new to the institution.
-They shall be available for students and employees in all administrative offices.
+This policy and related written procedures (including the procedure for making complaints) shall be widely published and publicized to administrators, faculty, staff, students, unpaid interns and volunteers particularly when they are new to the institution.
+They shall be available for students, employees, unpaid interns and volunteers in all administrative offices, and shall be posted on the District's website.

 Employees who violate the policy and procedures may be subject to disciplinary action up to and including termination.
 Students who violate this policy and related procedures may be subject to disciplinary measures up to and including expulsion.
 A violation of this policy does not constitute a violation of state or federal law, although discriminatory harassment is prohibited by both.
+Unpaid interns who violate this policy and related procedures may be subject to disciplinary measures up to and including termination from the internship or other unpaid work experience program.

-See also: BP/AP 3435 Discrimination and Harassment Complaints and Investigations
+See also: BP/AP 3435 Discrimination and Harassment Complaints and Investigations, and BP 4030 Academic Freedom